Mimi3col/Final-project/README.md

 - [x] **A home feed displaying previously created posts**
 - [x] **By default, the time created , title, and number of upvotes for each post is shown on the feed**
         - Currently you will see the all information entered by the user.
-- [ ] **Clicking on a post shall direct the user to a new page for the selected post**
+- [x] **Clicking on a post shall direct the user to a new page for the selected post**
+        - does not show the conents of the post but does re-direct to new page specific to that post.
 - [ ] **Users can sort posts by either their created time or upvotes count**
 - [ ] **Users can search for posts by title**
-- [ ] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
+- [/] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
+        - there is a separate page but the content is currently blank, the page is specific to each character that has been created
 - [ ] **Users can leave comments underneath a post on the post's separate page**
 - [ ] **Each post should have an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
 - [ ] **A previously created post can be edited or deleted from its post page**